natalan/samsung-remote/README.md

 Installation
 -----
-Requires Node v8 or above.
+v2.x Requires Node v16 or above.

+v1.6.1 is the most recent version that supports Node 15 and below.

 ```bash
 npm install samsung-remote --save